ankazhao/python-sparselda/README.md

     --compute_loglikelihood_interval=COMPUTE_LOGLIKELIHOOD_INTERVAL
             the interval to compute loglikelihood.
 ### 3. Inference
-Pls refer example code: lda_inferencer.py.
+Please refer the example: lda_inferencer.py.
 Note that we strongly recommend you to use MultiChainGibbsSampler class.

 ### 4. Evaluation
 Instead of manual evaluation, we want to evaluate topics quality automatically, and filter out a few meaningless topics to enchance the inference effect.